 Launching Segment Engagement Reports

 To start, create a segment for each lead source.
-If you run multiple simultaneous campaigns or different calls to action, you may want to make one segment for each campaign.
+If you run multiple simultaneous campaigns or different calls-to-action (CTAs_, you may want to make one segment for each campaign.

 Then, within your segment's main menu, click on the Reports dropdown and select Engagement.